tychonievich/coa1-fall2018/markdown/pa02-worksheet.md

 This exception does not apply to sources other than other students in this course.
 Websites, outside tutors, etc., are still subject to [the usual plagiarism rules](policies.html#honesty).

 [As always](policies.html#understand-what-you-submit), we reserve the right to request you explain your solutions to us and may penalize you if it appears that you did not understand what you submitted as your work.

+# Submit

+Submit your worksheet on paper at the beginning of class on the due date.

+# Hints, tips, and suggestions

+It appears that I was misinformed about how commonly some set symbols are taught in high school.
+A refresher/summary/introduction:

+∖
+:   Set minus.

+    For example, {1, 2, 3, 4} ∖ {2, 4, 6} = {1, 3}

+∩
+:   Set intersection.

+    For example, {1, 2, 3, 4} ∩ {2, 4, 6} = {2, 4}

+∪
+:   Set union.

+    For example, {1, 2, 3, 4} ∪ {2, 4, 6} = {1, 2, 3, 4, 6}